NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 #### Client-side navigation

 In web applications that load a lot of JavaScript code, it is slow to re-execute the app's code on every page navigation.
-Client-side navigation, in contrast to traditional browser navigation, can help address this issue.
+Client-side navigation can help address this issue.

 Let's first examine how browsers handle navigation by default.
 When a user clicks on a link: